Creating a Dependable Referral Protocol for Your Dental Practice

 Information In

-Specialist offices must have a referral protocol in place for managing Information In for patients referred to their office.
-Calling offices to request information they already sent you is unprofessional.
+Specialist offices must have a referral protocol in place for managing incoming information for patients referred to their office.
+Contacting offices to request information they already sent you is unprofessional.
 And, it frustrates the people that your office depends on to grow your practice.
 Some Information In management ideas are:

-• Use a shared folder on front-office desktops to store referral Information In.
+- Use a shared folder on front-office desktops to store incoming referral information.
 Then, transfer it from the file as you enter new patients into your dental software.
 Your IT people should be able to set it up for you, even across multiple locations.

-Let referring offices know the information you need from them.
-Send a nicely worded letter or email detailing what you’d like them to send when they refer a new patient.
-Tell them how you use the information and why it’s helpful to you.
+If referring offices consitently send you incomplete referral information, it may be because they don’t know what you need.
+Send a nicely worded letter or email detailing what to include with new patient referrals.
+Explain how you use the information and why it’s necessary.

 Information Out